1997 Kansas Jayhawks football team

-The 1997 Kansas Jayhawks football team represented the University of Kansas in the 1997 NCAA Division I-A football season.
-They participated as members of the Big 12 Conference in the North Division.
-They were coached by head coach Terry Allen.
-They played their home games at Memorial Stadium in Lawrence, Kansas.
+The 1997 Kansas Jayhawks football team represented the University of Kansas as a member of the North Division of the Big 12 Conference during the 1997 NCAA Division I-A football season.
+Led by first-year head coach Terry Allen, the Jayhawks compiled an overall record of 5–6 with a mark of 3–5 in conference play, tying for fourth place in the Big 12's North Division.
+The team played home games at Memorial Stadium in Lawrence, Kansas.

 Schedule

 Some sources cite the record at 6 wins and 5 losses due to a forfeit from Colorado after the game was played.
 However, Colorado was not required to change the record and some sources will show the season record at 5 wins and 6 losses.